iluvjava/Python-JS-Csharp-ClusterFuck/README.md

         Copied and paste XML serialization (MyLittleXML) from my previous project.
     Progress:
         Get request no support different modes for encoding the paramters.
+    Learned:
+        metadata is in the html in the syntax of "{{variablename}}", control block and structure are in the syntax of {% ???? %}.
+        This is the Jinga that python flask is using.
 ```